elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 ## Updating Our Application

-We've managed to alter the database so it knows how to deal with our new data.
-But we'll also have to update our application to work with these new fields.
+Let's update our application to work with our new player account fields.

-Let's start with what we want our users to do when they first sign up.
+We'll start with what we want our users to do when they first sign up.
 Open up the `lib/platform_web/templates/player/new.html.eex` file:

 ```embedded_elixir